7 Product Bundling Strategies to Maximize Profit

 In that case, you could wish to create bundles that include extra straps and locks if you plan to sell your handcrafted backpacks online.
 Accessories and spare parts are far more likely to be purchased by customers if they are complementary to one another.

 Beauty stores like Sephora sell gift packages dubbed “holiday vibes” that contain a variety of complementary skincare and cosmetic goods.
-These packages may contain some seasonal “specials” that are only offered during that particular holiday.
 A successful strategy to increase sales over the holiday season is to create bundles.

 Buy One, Get One Free (BOGOF)